Security and Compliance

 The Payment Card Industry Data Security Standard (PCI DSS) is a proprietary information security standard administered by the PCI Security Standards Council, which was founded by American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Inc. PCI DSS applies to all entities that store, process, or transmit cardholder data (CHD) or sensitive authentication data (SAD), including merchants, processors, acquirers, issuers, and service providers.
 The PCI DSS is mandated by the card brands and administered by the Payment Card Industry Security Standards Council.
-AuditFile completed PCI DSS v3.2.1.
-SAQ A-EP on 8/24/2018.
+AuditFile completed PCI DSS v3.2.1 SAQ A on December 6, 2023.

 AuditFile's Word and Excel Add-ins have been accepted to Microsoft's AppSource program.
 Microsoft has validated that the add-ins validated their stringent policies for functionality, stability, compatibility, documentation, and that they are free from malware.

 View the AuditFile Report Builder for Excel here: https://appsource.microsoft.com/en-us/product/office/WA104380977?tab=Overview

 View the AuditFile Report Writer Toolbox for Word here: https://appsource.microsoft.com/en-us/product/office/WA104381373?tab=Overview